sunliang3361/fnbtools/README.md

 # Installation

 ## Install from Source
-1. git clone --- (or download fnbtools.tar.gz from Releases and run `tar -xzvf fnbtools.tar.gz`)
+1. Run: `git clone ---` (or download fnbtools.tar.gz from Releases and run `tar -xzvf fnbtools.tar.gz`)
-2. sudo ./Install.sh
+2. Run: `sudo ./Install.sh`
+3. If prompted with "Would you like to configure as much as possible automatically? [yes]", type **yes** and then press Enter.
+This will automatically configure Perl's CPAN utility so that additional Perl modules can be installed.
+4. Run: `. ~/.bashrc`

 ## Install in Docker container
 1. git clone ---